Our Lady and St Peter's Church, East Grinstead: Construction

 On 15 June 1897, the foundation stone was laid.
 The architect was Frederick Walters.
 Lady Blount died during construction of the church.
 On 2 October 1898, the church was opened.
 In 1899, stained glass windows were installed in the north east chapel.
 They were made by Hardman & Co., given by the Blounts and dedicated to St Gertrude and St Edward.
 Most of the fittings in the church was designed by Walters.
 Also in 1899, the church was consecrated.

 Parish

-Our Lady and St Peter's Church's parish also includes St Bernard's Church on Vicarage Road in Lingfield, Surrey.
-It was built in 1956.
+Our Lady and St Peter's Church's parish also includes St Bernard's Church on Vicarage Road in Lingfield, Surrey, built in 1956.
 Formerly in the parish was Our Lady of the Forest Church in Forest Row.
-It was built in the 1950s, closed in 2009, and was once visited by John F. Kennedy on 29 June 1963, during his stay at Harold Macmillan's house at Birch Grove, part of his only official visit to the UK.
+It was built in the 1950s, closed in 2009, and was once visited by US President John F. Kennedy in 1963, during his only official visit to the UK.

 Our Lady and St Peter's Church has two Sunday Masses at 6.15pm on Saturday and at 10:30am on Sunday.
 St Bernard's Church has one Sunday Mass at 9:00am.
 Our Lady and St Peter's Church has its weekdays Masses at 9:30am.